-Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any EV
+Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any Full EV

 The Nissan Leaf is the most affordable used EV at $15,200 average.
 At 6.6kW/28A, it draws less power than a kitchen range.